mg-felix/sitl-simulations/README.md

 ## Launch files

 The launch files are inside the Firmware/launch folder.
 You can add whatever .launch files and run them through the command $: roslaunch px4 [your-file-name].launch.
+In this files you can add your own nodes to automatically instantiate when running roslaunch.
+This nodes are written in Python and can use other Python files and functions, as you intend.

 ## Worlds